-interactive effects with different end-uses are included in individual measure characterizations whenever possible.44 For instance, waste heat factors are included in the lighting characterizations to capture the interaction between more-efficient lighting measures and the amount of heating and/or cooling that is subsequently needed in the building.
+One limitation is that some interactive effects between measures are not automatically captured.
+Because we cannot know what measures will be implemented at the same time with the same customer, we cannot always capture the interactions between multiple measures within individual measure characterizations.
+However, interactive effects with different end-uses are included in individual measure characterizations whenever possible.
+For instance, waste heat factors are included in the lighting characterizations to capture the interaction between more-efficient lighting measures and the amount of heating and/or cooling that is subsequently needed in the building.
 By contrast, no effort is made to account for interactive effects between an efficient air conditioning measure and an efficient lighting measure, because it is impossible to know the specifics of the other measure in advance of its installation.
-For custom measures and projects where a bundle of measures is being implemented at the same time, these kinds of interactive effects should be estimated.